 Axon: The STICK Software Development Kit

 The brain, a truly efficient computation machine, encodes and processes information using discrete spikes.
-Inspired by this, we’ve built Axon, a neuromorphic software framework for building, simulating, and compiling spiking neural networks (SNNs) for general-purpose computation.
+Inspired by this, we’ve built Axon, a neuromorphic software framework for building, simulating, and compiling Spiking Neural Networks (SNNs) for general-purpose computation.
 Axon allows to build complex computation by combining modular computation kernels, avoiding the challenge of having to train case-specific SNN while maintaining the sparsity of spike computing.

 Axon is an extension of STICK (Spike Time Interval Computational Kernel).